 Mark Wong

-Mark Wong is a Performance Engineer at EDB and is a PostgreSQL Major Contributor.
+Mark Wong is a Senior Software Developer at EDB and a PostgreSQL Major Contributor.
+His background is in database systems solutions and performance.
 He first introduced himself to the PostgreSQL community in 2003 with open source benchmarking kits and performance data.
-Since then, he has continued to contribute to various aspects of the community such as a Google Summer of Code mentor, PGConf.US Organizer, Portland PostgreSQL Users Group Co-Organizer, PostgreSQL Fundraising Group Member, and Treasurer and a Director on the Board of the United States PostgreSQL Association, a non-profit for promoting the use of PostgreSQL.
+Since then, he has continued to contribute to various aspects of the PostgreSQL community such as a Google Summer of Code mentor, Conference Organizer, Portland PostgreSQL Users Group Co-Organizer, PostgreSQL Fundraising Group Member, and Director on Board of the United States PostgreSQL Association.

 Read Blogs